On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Discussion

 \section{Discussion}

-In this paper we investigated both the binary and the multiclass versions of partitioning classification.
-Studying these methods also helps better understanding a wide range of local averaging estimators, and it is directly relevant for various statistical and machine learning methods, including federated learning and ensemble-based approaches.
-One of our main contributions was that we weakened the strong density assumption (SDA) and proved fast convergence rates under the margin condition and a newly introduced combined margin and density condition.
-It was shown that these convergence rates can be achieved even without using SDA, refuting the conjecture that without SDA the convergence rate can be arbitrarily slow.
+In this paper we investigated both the binary and the multi-class versions of partitioning classification.
+Studying these methods can help better understanding a wide range of local averaging estimators, and it is directly relevant for various statistical and machine learning methods, including federated learning and ensemble-based approaches.
+One of our main contributions was that we weakened the strong density assumption, used in previous works, and proved novel convergence rates under the margin condition and a newly introduced combined margin and density condition.
+It was shown that the minimax optimal convergence rate, previously proved using SDA, can be achieved under much milder assumptions, refuting the conjecture that without SDA the convergence rate of the classification error probability can be arbitrarily slow.

-We extended our results for the (locally differentially) private partitioning algorithm, which has no direct access to the data, and we proved convergence rates under the margin condition, combined margin and density condition and the modified combined margin and density condition.
-As expected, the convergence rates of the nonprivate algorithms are faster than the corresponding privatized ones.
-Our theorems quantify the effect of privatization by introducing an extra rate of $2$ for the bandwidth of the partitions and adjust the dependence of the rate to the density of the inputs by using a modified combined margin and density parameter.
+We extended our results to the (locally differentially) private partitioning algorithm, which has no direct access to the data, only to its Laplace noise-perturbed version.
+We proved novel convergence rates under the margin condition, combined margin and density condition and the modified combined margin and density condition.
+As expected, the convergence rates of the nonprivate algorithms are faster than the corresponding privatised ones.
+Our theorems quantify the effect of privatisation by incorporating an extra rate of $2$ for the bandwidth of the partitions and calibrating the dependence of the rate to the density of the inputs.